tjense25/pep-seq-pipeline/biological_significance/dallon_analysis.markdown

 *I added numbers to the letters (i.e. C**1**) left to right, top to bottom*

 I then used the [motifFinder.py](../biological_significance/motifFinder.py) script to identify which motifs matched these peptides.
 Output from that step can be found in [dallon_intersect_our_motifs.csv](dallon_intersect_our_motifs.csv).
-The sequence motifs are not particularly pertinent to what I did next--rather, I was itnerested in the number of motifs that matched each peptide.
+The actual motifs are not particularly pertinent to what I did next--rather, I was interested in the number of motifs that matched each peptide.

 I summarized the number of motifs that matched each peptide bellow: